Ethan-Liu-Ethan/LLM-Maritime-Legal-Translation/README.md

 Online repository for the paper:

-> **Liu, S., & Zhang, Y. (in revision).
+> **Liu, S., & Zhang, Y. (in press).
 Evaluating translation performance of large language models in maritime legal translation. *Perspectives: Studies in Translation Theory and Practice*.**

 This repository hosts the evaluation dataset, case study materials, appendices, and supplementary notes associated with the above paper.
 It is maintained to comply with the journal's word-length guidelines while keeping all supporting materials publicly accessible.